Skip to main content

 What to expect

 Snorkelling involves swimming underwater, usually near the surface.
-You don’t need loads of specialist equipment to give it a go – you’ll just need a mask, flippers, and snorkel to breathe through.
+You don’t need lots of specialist equipment to give it a go – you’ll just need a mask, a pair of flippers and a snorkel to breathe through.

-There are no age limits on snorkelling – as long as you can swim, you can give it a go.
-It’s a great way to build on your swimming confidence while seeing what’s under the water.
+There’s are no age restrictions on snorkelling – as long as you can swim, you can give it a go.
+It’s a great way to build on your confidence in swimming, while seeing what’s under the water.

-Snorkelling’s a great introduction to sub-aqua diving (also known as SCUBA diving), and it doesn’t need much equipment.
+Snorkelling’s a great introduction to scuba diving (also known as sub-aqua diving), and it doesn’t need much equipment.

 Fun facts